 Social media is a great way to find and engage customers, so you’ll want to take advantage of these free platforms.
 These days everyone’s using social media, from Baby Boomers to big brands like Coca Cola.
 And it’s not just Facebook.
 The social networking landscape is changing faster than ever and even small businesses need to keep up.

-With Twitter, Instagram, Vine, Tumblr, Periscope, and more, it’s hard to keep track of the social network du jour.
+With Twitter, Instagram, Tumblr, Periscope, Snapchat, and more, it’s hard to keep track of the social network du jour.
 Luckily, the key to success isn’t in the number of networks you maintain, but in the quality of the content you share and the connections you make—connections who hopefully become customers at your estate sales.

 +Pros: Everyone’s on it.
 It’s easy.
 Most people have a personal network, so they already know how to use it.
 It’s also really easy to share sale photos.

 -Cons: Everyone’s on it, so it’s hard to break through the noise of the constant stream of updates.
 Also, sometimes you have to pay to play.
 What this means, is you can reach a targeted demographic (people in your area more likely to become actual estate sale customers) by paying for Facebook ads.
 However, this is not required.

 McNeil is a bigger estate sale company that primarily deals with high end sales, so they have a bigger budget to spend on Facebook promotions (between 10 and 15,000 dollars in the last 3 fiscal years).
 They also budget for professional photos of their sales, which they then use on social media.
 They use their Facebook page to promote their estate sales, local businesses, and other estate sale companies.